der-amit/portfolio/README.md

 **Data Analyst _(August 2018 – July 2022)_**
 M/S Witball Co, Bengaluru, KA

-* Designed and implemented ETL pipelines using Python, Apache Airflow, and Databricks improving data accuracy by 20%.
+* Developed and automated an ETL pipeline using Databricks to ingest, transform, and load Google Analytics data, enabling real-time insights.
 * Utilized PostgreSQL for efficient data storage and retrieval, ensuring high performance and scalability.
-* Engineered an A/B testing framework using Python and pandas to assess and optimize content strategies, resulting in a 15% increase in click-through rates for targeted articles.
+* Engineered an A/B testing framework with Python and pandas, optimizing content strategies and increasing click-through rates by **15%**.
-* Automated data extraction, transformation, and loading processes, ensuring seamless integration of data from various sources, including GA4 and Facebook Insights, into PostgreSQL databases.
-* Conducted financial analysis by comparing ad revenue data against forecasts, providing key insights that informed strategic planning and resource allocation.
+* Conducted financial analysis comparing ad revenue data with forecasts, providing insights for strategic planning and resource allocation.
-* Leveraged Power BI and Databricks for data visualization and reporting to analyze user demographics, customer segmentation, and behavior patterns, enabling data-driven decision-making across the organization.
+* Leveraged Power BI and Databricks for data visualization and reporting, analyzing user demographics, segmentation, and behavior patterns.
-* Developed and maintained time series models on Databricks to support accurate forecasting, budgeting, and long-term revenue planning, aligning with strategic content upgrades and market trends.
+* Developed and maintained time series models in Databricks to enhance forecasting, budgeting, and long-term revenue planning.
-* Integrated research insights from various tools into strategic planning, ad placement, and decision-making process.
+* Integrated research insights into strategic planning, ad placement, and decision-making processes.

 **Content Analyst, Sports Editor _(April 2017 – July 2018)_**